C-D-Lewis/blog.chrislewis.me.uk/posts/2024-03-16-Fabricate-3-3-1-With-Router.md

 ## What's next

 As opposed to some like <code>react-router</code>, this doesn't actually update the URL.
-I curerntly have no need for that.
+I currently have no need for that.
 When it does, it'll also need to accomodate a lot more things, like hash, query params, etc. I'll save that for another day!